Ufine Battery at The Battery Show Europe 2025

 Battery Technology: How to Spot Weld Lithium Batteries?

 Part 1.
-Understanding the spot welding process for lithium batteries
+Understanding the battery spot welding process for lithium batteries

 Basics of Spot Welding

-Spot welding is a way to join metal parts together.
+Battery spot welding is a technique that combines metal parts in lithium battery packs.
+This method is essential for creating reliable connections without damaging the battery cells.
 It uses heat and pressure to create a strong bond.
 Here are some key points to understand about spot welding:

 • Principle: Spot welding works by passing an electric current through metal pieces.
 The current heats the metal, and pressure is applied to fuse them.